 Questioning the binary gendered body and suggesting alternative points of view, I wanted to un-individualise and to delete my “gendered” body parts.
 I also made my main joints unseen to point to the fragmentedness of bodies.

-The unvisible body parts open up to imagination and new thinking, but accuse equally the binary gender norms and the abuse through structural, physical and psychic violence.
+The invisible body parts open up to imagination and new thinking, but accuse equally the binary gender norms, and the abuse through structural, physical, and psychic violence.

 The missing joints open up to new movements, but refer at the same time to the difficulty to escape the old paths and roles.

 At the same time it became a very personal project, exploring my own inner layers of emotion while performing roles and social passing within various norms I am personally confronted with.